Saxophonia for saxophone orchestra (op. 103a, 1998)

 Loosmann Musikverlag B0176 (score and parts)

-Hummel's Saxophonia from 1998 was an effective finale with its jazz-inspired rhythms, which also presented a challenge for the percussionists.
+Hummels’ *Saxophonia* from 1998, with its jazz-inspired rhythms that also posed a challenge for the percussionists, was a spectacular finale.

 ...
-Bertold Hummel's Saxophonia op.
-103a was presented with its unexpectedly Mediterranean aura.
-As if in one breath and ascending and descending crescendos from bass to sopranino and vice versa - in the Mantovani effect - the orchestra performed a hymn-like composition in dynamic chromaticism that would be suitable for film westerns and crime thrillers, but also for the opening of an Olympic Games.
+Bertold Hummel took to the stage with his unexpectedly sunny, southern charm to present *Saxophonia*, Op.
+103a.
+As if in a single breath, with crescendos rising and falling from bass to sopranino and back again – in a Mantovani-esque effect – the orchestra performed a hymn-like composition in dynamic chromaticism, one that would be suitable for Westerns and crime thrillers alike, but also for the opening ceremony of the Olympic Games.

 Dr Peter Müller

-Saxophonia op.
-103a was written at the suggestion of Mrs Linda Bangs and is dedicated to her.
+Saxophonia, Op.
+103a, was composed at the suggestion of Ms Linda Bangs and is dedicated to her.

-The saxophone orchestra is joined by 2 percussionists who have to play a cadenza in the second part of the piece, which gives the work a clear structure.
+The saxophone orchestra is accompanied by two percussionists, who perform a cadenza in the second movement, giving the work a clear structure.

-In addition to some recurring symphonic gestures, the work is characterised by lively dance-like sequences, some of which are reminiscent of jazz.
-Tutti blocks alternate with concertante episodes in which the individual instrumental groups come into their own.
+Alongside a number of recurring symphonic gestures, the work is characterised by lively, dance-like passages, some of which are reminiscent of jazz.
+Tutti sections alternate with concertante episodes in which the individual instrumental groups come to the fore.

 The overall impression: lively and cheerful!